Delboy/EatMe/README.md

  ### Other

- - [The code insitutes](https://codeinstitute.net/) 'I think therefore I blog' project which inspired the overall feel of the paginated pages.
+ - [The code insitutes](https://codeinstitute.net/) 'I think therefore I blog' project which inspired the overall feel of the paginated and recipe detail pages.
  - The [Django documentation](https://docs.djangoproject.com/en/4.0/) which was instrumental in helping me solve problems.

 [Back to top ⇧](#eat-me)